What is Kinesiology & Health Science?

 For more information on our programs, contact the School of Kinesiology and Health Science at email@example.com or at 416-736-5807.

 Opportunities for Students

 Students have the opportunity to apply their classroom learning in the community through experiential education such as our partnership with the Driftwood Community Centre in which students participate in the KIN kids program – non-competitive, research informed, guided active play for inactive children in the Jane and Finch community between the ages of six to 12 at risk of chronic diseases such as diabetes.
 In addition to providing children with opportunities for exercise through play while developing their social skills, participating York students apply what they learned in the classroom through on site testing for Body Mass Index (BMI), percentage of body fat, waist circumference, aerobic power, blood pressure and heart rate.
-For more information on Experiential Education opportunities, visit: http://health.yorku.ca/experiential-education/
+More information on experiential education opportunities.

 Our certificates in Athletic Therapy and Fitness Assessment & Exercise Counselling provide students with the opportunity to acquire specialized knowledge and skills in these growing areas.